mateo-vial/Zormibot/README.md

 This is Zormibot, my first big project and first Discord bot.

 ## Get started
-Start by creating a `token.txt` file inside the repository and paste your bot's token in it.
+Start by creating a folder called `text_files` and a `token.txt` file inside it.
+Then paste your bot's token in it.
 This file is mandatory, or else the bot will not function

-Also create two files called `admin.txt` and `chancmd.txt` containing respectively the discord IDs of the users allowed to perform "dangerous" commands, and the IDs of the channels in which the latter commands can be performed.
+In the same folder, create two files called `admin.txt` and `chancmd.txt` containing respectively the discord IDs of the users allowed to perform "dangerous" commands, and the IDs of the channels in which the latter commands can be performed.

 If you're lazy, you can create all of those 3 files by running `python createfiles.py`